 Amenity Weed Management that reduces Glyphosate usage by 60%

-The reduction in Glyphosate (an approved herbicide used to treat amenity weeds) is achieved by our in-house BASIS Advisor evolving a special tank mix and developing bespoke built quad bikes that are more efficient and effective at targeted spraying.
+A significant reduction in Glyphosate (an approved herbicide used to treat amenity weeds) is achieved by our in-house BASIS Advisor evolving a special tank mix and developing bespoke built quad bikes that are more efficient and effective at targeted spraying.
 Knapsacks are also used to spray herbicide in narrow streets or pavements that quadbikes cannot access – using a new ultra low volume Controlled Droplet Application (CDA) hand-held unit.

 Designed in-house, developed by a leading sprayer manufacturer, the new quadbikes provide full control of independent sprayer nozzles ensuring a targeted approach to weed control.